Madalina Patru

 Work in Progress

-Passing the Keys: How Public Policy Can Shape Intergenerational Homeownership
+Passing the Keys: How Property Taxes Can Shape Intergenerational Homeownership

 This paper studies how property taxation affects homeownership across generations, examining whether fiscal reforms can reshape the intergenerational distribution of homeownership.